Light brown/gold, black and brown, white and brown

 There is little difference in the size and temperament between the size or temperament of male and female Basschshunds.
 The biggest difference is in whether the dog takes after the Basset Hound or the Dachshund.

-We hope that you have enjoyed reading over our close look at the Basschshund, or Basset Hound and Dachshund mix.
+We hope that you have enjoyed reading over our close look at the Basschshund, or Dachshund Basset Hound mix.
 These dogs make great companions and watch over the house at all hours.
 Basschshunds can be a little stubborn, but that adds to their personality, and they are great company for watching television or reading the paper.